The Book of sbt (Draft)

 This lets you log into the sbt session Metals has started.
 In there you can call testOnly and other tasks with the code already compiled.

-Importing to IntelliJ IDEA
+Import to IntelliJ IDEA

 IntelliJ IDEA is an IDE created by JetBrains, and the Community Edition is open source under Apache v2 license.
 IntelliJ integrates with many build tools, including sbt, to import the project.
-This is a more traditional approach that might be more reliable than using BSP approach.

 To import a build to IntelliJ IDEA: